surveycto/timed-categories/README.md

 ## More resources

 * **Sample form**
-You can find a form definition in this repo here: [extras/sample-form](extras/sample-form).
-You will also need the [twilio-call](https://github.com/surveycto/twilio-call/blob/master/README.md) field plug-in, as well as its [twilio_access.csv file](https://github.com/surveycto/twilio-call/blob/master/extras/sample-form/twilio_access.csv), which you can learn more about in its documentation.
+You can find a form definition in this repo [here](extras/sample-form/simple/Timed%20categories%20sample%20form).
+You will also need the [crops_list.csv file](extras/sample-form/simple/crops_list.csv).

 * **Developer documentation**
 More instructions for developing and using field plug-ins can be found here: [https://github.com/surveycto/Field-plug-in-resources](https://github.com/surveycto/Field-plug-in-resources)